 What have we done together?

-The Head Teachers’ share information regarding their schools including results, objectives, school evaluation and school development plan
+The Head Teachers’ share information regarding their schools including results, objectives, school evaluation and school development plan as a supportive mechanism

 Each school has a formal Peer Review visit from other Head Teachers in the collaboration to support the school self-evaluation process including moderation